p-alik/gearmand/README.md

     git clone https://github.com/gearman/gearmand

-If you do not have access to create branches in the gearmand GitHub repository, you will probably want to fork the repository instead and clone your fork.
-Refer to [Contributing to Open Source on GitHub](https://guides.github.com/activities/contributing-to-open-source/#contributing).
+   If you do not have access to create branches in the gearmand GitHub repository, you will probably want to fork the repository and clone your fork instead.
+Refer to [Contributing to Open Source on GitHub](https://guides.github.com/activities/contributing-to-open-source/#contributing) for details.

 2. Next, think of a clear, descriptive branch name and then create a new branch and change to it: